kennyu/gauntlet-collabcanvas/collabcanvas-prd.md

 ## User Stories

 ### Authentication & Access
-- **As a new user**, I want to sign in with Google or GitHub so I can start collaborating immediately
+- **As a new user**, I want to sign in with Google or standard login so I can start collaborating immediately
 - **As a returning user**, I want to stay logged in so I don't have to re-authenticate each session

 ### Canvas Operations